 The budget generally contains an estimate of how many units the company needs to produce, based on inventory and sales targets.
 It helps the company forecast production levels for periods when demand fluctuates.

 Once your business is operational, as a manager, it's essential to plan and tightly manage your print jobs and overall financial performance.
-However, this is easier said than done.
+However, this is easier said than done without a way to track things like material usage, cost of labor for a specific machine, and other price estimations without an in-built cost calculator to tally the cost of each job submitted.

 Acting as the Mediator for Engineers, Designers, and Manufacturers

-Managers unfortunately often act as the middleman between engineers, designers and manufacturers.
+Engineering managers unfortunately often act as the middleman between engineers, designers, separate departments, project leads, and manufacturers.
 Often their responsibilities include:

 - Forward correspondence